RafflePress Logo

 Retargeting strategy for product categories

-This makes sure you’re always showing the right content to the right people.
+This way, you’re always showing the right content to the right people—based on what they were already interested in.

 4. Target Based on Upcoming Events

-If you’re a business that holds regular events or meetups, you can run retargeting campaigns to increase attendance.
+If your business runs events like webinars, meetups, or product launches, you can use retargeting to increase attendance.

 retargeting for event registration